 Per AACT standards, the theater is sealed at the start of each performance.
 While an audience member may be permitted to exit during a performance, they will not be allowed to re-enter during a performance.
 There will be a short break between each performance and adjudication.

-This year’s participating theaters include Phoenix Stage Company from Connecticut, Windham Actors Guild from Massachusetts and Lexington Players & ActorSingers, both from New Hampshire.
+This year’s participating theaters include Phoenix Stage Company from Connecticut, Lexington Players from Massachusetts, and Windham Actors Guild and ActorSingers from New Hampshire.